-This post was last updated on August 1st, 2019 at 06:35 pm
+This post was last updated on April 10th, 2020 at 09:25 am

-Just north of Galle you will find one of the nicest beaches in Sri Lanka.
+Just north of Galle, you will find one of the nicest beaches in Sri Lanka.
 It has been known since the 70s when many hippies went to visit this deserted coastal town.
 It is known among amateur surfers and after enduring a difficult period, Hikkaduwa finally begins to regain its sparkle of the 1970s.

 The international travel world often passes Hikkaduwa on its way to Unawatuna.
 That has everything to do with the shocking development of Hikkaduwa since its discovery in the 1970s.

 Tourism led to the systematic erosion of the beach and the construction of gray concrete hotels.
 The once famous snorkel spots became a labyrinth of dead coral.